 Congress is now expected to take up the legislative proposal in session next week, but a specific date has not yet been announced.

-Also on Wednesday morning, several Maya Achí women who are pursuing charges against seven former military commissioners they accuse of systematically raping them during the conflict filed a protective measure (amparo) before the Constitutional Court.
+Also on Wednesday morning, several Maya Achí women who are pursuing charges against seven former civil defense patrolmen they accuse of systematically raping them during the conflict filed a protective measure (amparo) before the Constitutional Court.
 They argue that the proposed legislation violates their right to access justice and are calling for the immediate cessation of debate on the proposed legislation.

 Guatemalan and international civil society organizations, as well as UN High Commissioner for Human Rights Michelle Bachelet and the Inter-American Commission on Human Rights, have called on Congress to refrain from approving the legislation.
 They say the proposed legislation violates the Guatemalan Constitution and international law, which establishes that international crimes cannot be amnestied, are not subject to statutes of limitations, or other mechanisms that seek impunity for perpetrators.

 Several members of the U.S. House of Representatives issued a statement calling on the Guatemalan Congress to refrain from passing the bill: